lilyn09/msb/README.md

 - **STC** (Simulated Treatment Comparison)
 - **Bucher Method**

-This package was developed as part of a university research project in the third year of my undergraduate degree.
+*This package was developed as part of a university research project in the third year of my undergraduate degree, whilst also working full-time as a programmer at a pharmaceutical company.*

 ## Features